-Important Information About Your Maryland Unemployment Insurance Account - Unemployment Insurance Tax Rates for 2016 - Unemployment Insurance
+Unemployment Insurance Tax Rates for 2021 - Unemployment Insurance

 Employers are ultimately responsible for the deposit and payment of their Maryland Unemployment tax liability, even if a third party is making the deposits.
-The Maryland Unemployment Insurance Division recommends that employers enroll in "WebTax" online to confirm filings and payments made on their behalf.
+The Maryland Unemployment Insurance Division recommends that employers activate their account in BEACON to confirm filings and payments made on their behalf by third party representatives.